 A straight line from the center to the circumference is a called a radius.
 A diameter is a straight line through the center and terminating in both directions on the circumference.

 A radius, then, is half of a diameter; equivalently, a diameter is twice a radius:

 D = 2r.

 The definition of π

-then we use that as a formula for calculating the circumference of a circle:
+-- becomes a formula for calculating the circumference of a circle.